Drug Pricing Legislation Examples

 Drug pricing legislation has attempted to deal with the cost of care.
-Pharmaceutical cost transparency bills have been introduced in several state legislatures in the last year.
+As a result, pharmaceutical cost transparency bills introduced in several state legislatures in the last year seek transparency in pricing.
 New York’s pharmaceutical cost transparency act, following California, Oregon, Massachusetts, North Carolina, and Pennsylvania is New York Senate bill 5338 introduced by Senator Ruben Diaz.
-The bill focuses on actual costs for the drugincluding average wholesale price and the cost of clinical trials.
+The bill focuses on wholesale acquisition costs for the drug

 The inefficient markets theory is being reconsidered after the 2007 financial crisis in the U.S. Is it enough to provide the public with data on the cost of a service or alternative ways to purchase it?
-In healthcare the intersection of price, quality and sources of suppliers alone does not determine whether pricing is appropriate.
+In healthcare, the intersection of price, quality, and sources of suppliers alone does not determine whether pricing is appropriate.

 - The international classification of diseases, tenth edition from the World Health Organization (ICD-10) is one component of new digital data scaffolding being built in the U.S. health care industry to address this issue.

-- Value based care structures such as Medicare Advantage (Medicare Part C), Accountable Care Organizations (ACOs), as well as Patient Centered Medical Homes are experiments to address price-value relationships.
+- Value-based care structures such as Medicare Advantage (Medicare Part C), Accountable Care Organizations (ACOs), as well as Patient-Centered Medical Homes are experiments to address price-value relationships.

-Government inquiries and efforts to regulate drug pricing in include these drug pricing legislation initiatives:
+Federal government inquiries and efforts to regulate drug pricing in include these drug pricing legislation initiatives:

 - H.R.
 4700, the Transparency in All Health Care Pricing Act of 2010 ;